erik-sn/stadium-api/static/media/play.a860c2a7.md

     This already provides us will all the necessary features of `gym`.

 3. Now let us select an environment from scigym which we want to explore.
 How about, `surfacecode-decoding`?
     You don't know how it works, or what it is?
 Well, this is a rather nice feature of RL: you don't need to!
 Instead, consider the environment as a black box that responses to your actions in some way.
-    So, let's get this environment (requires [tensorflow](https://www.tensorflow.org/) and [keras](https://keras.io/)):
+    So, let's get this environment (Note that this environment requires some extra dependencies which you can easily install via `pip install scigym.['surfacecode-decoding']`):

         ```python
         env = scigym.make('surfacecode-decoding-v0')